 There are several reasons why you might look to outsource your IT support, but one of the main reasons is really in the ability to access resource, in a flexible, agile and cost efficient manner, through utilising a shared resource, in the form of a MSP, Managed Service Provider, often on a 24/7, 365 days a year basis; to best meet the needs and wants of your organisation’s needs.

 When looking to develop an IT support function, appropriate to your business, we are driven not only by customer service levels but the cost as well.
-When looking to build an internal IT function, often one person just isn’t able to provide the support required; what if they are ill?
-What if there are several projects at any one time, taking them away from their desks, how do they develop their skillset across 1st, 2nd and 3rd line support functions?
+When looking to build an internal IT function, often one person just isn’t able to provide the support required.
+What if they are ill?.
+What if there are several projects at any one time, taking people away from their desks, how do they develop their skillset across 1st, 2nd and 3rd line support functions?.
 The answer is simple; with the best intentions in the world, they are going to struggle.
-From handling password resets, through to rebuilds of laptops, and ensuring the security patches are up to date on the servers; to supporting staff working from home, setting up their home offices; in this new world of working the list continues to grow.
+From handling password resets, through to rebuilds of laptops, and ensuring the security patches are up to date on the servers; to supporting staff working from home and setting up their home offices.
+In this new world of working the list continues to grow.
 Being reliant on one member of the team to complete these tasks represents a risk to the organisation.

-Another key opportunity, in working with an IT support business, to support your business, is in the economies of scale, that you are able to benefit from, this is both in buying power and access to expertise, sharing best practice throughout.
-In terms of economies of scale, with the IT support business, buying hardware and software solutions for a number of providers, we are able to drive the cost per unit down, which you wouldn’t be able to achieve, without working together, through a dedicated Technology support business.
+Another key opportunity in working with an IT support company, to support your business, is in the economies of scale that you are able to benefit from This is both in buying power and access to expertise and sharing best practice throughout.
+In terms of economies of scale, with an IT support business who can buy hardware and software solutions for a number of providers, we are able to drive the cost per unit down, which you wouldn’t be able to achieve without working with a dedicated Technology support business.

 How could your business and teams benefit from a fully supported IT Infrastructure?
 Perhaps its time to talk to Technology Support 24/7.